 Modal fabric is another type of rayon.

-Modal fabric is a soft and stretchy semi-synthetic material made from pulp of beech trees.
+Modal fabric is a soft and stretchy semi-synthetic material made from the pulp of beech trees.
 It’s similar to rayon but even softer and more durable.

-Modal knit fabric feels very soft, almost silky, and has moderate stretch.
+The modal knit fabric feels very soft, almost silky, and has moderate stretch.
 It’s thin, has a nice drape, and is also pill-resistant, giving it a sought-after smooth finish.
 There are plenty of reasons to love modal!

 I made lots of clothes from one modal fabric because I liked the fabric so much that I bought 6 yards at once and had to use everything.
 Below are only a few examples.